How Long Does Smoke Detectors Last

 Cleaning

 Clean your smoke detectors regularly to remove dust and debris.
 Use a vacuum cleaner with a brush attachment to gently clean the outside of the detector.
-Avoid using water or cleaning solutions, as they can damage the internal components.
+Plus, avoid using water or cleaning solutions, as they can damage the internal components.
 Cleaning removes potential obstructions that could interfere with the sensor's ability to detect smoke, ensuring its effectiveness.

 Placement